-The King Alfred School offers a wide range of A-level courses, as well as the UAL Level 3 Extended Diploma in Performing & Production Arts and The Extended Project Qualification (EPQ).
+The King Alfred School offers a wide range of A level courses, as well as the UAL Level 3 Extended Diploma in Performing & Production Arts, the UAL Level 3 Diploma in Music Performance and Production and The Extended Project Qualification (EPQ).

 We offer the following subjects: